Cultivating a rooted life.

 I knew something had to shift.
 Not just in how I read, but in how I lived.

 Who am I?
 I’m Amanda.
 I’m an avid book collector and mood reader extraordinaire.
 Self-proclaimed family historian.
 Amateur baker and aspiring gardener.
 Exhausted mama of two.
-I am also a recovering digital native.
+And a recovering digital native trying to live with more focus, depth, and intention.

 If you’re feeling scattered, digitally exhausted, or unsure where your attention even is, you’re not alone.
-This space is for you — a place to reconnect with reading, slow living, and the legacies that shape our lives.
+This space is for you — a place to slow down, read more, reconnect with our analog selves.